• About

 fresh limes are cut in half ready to be juiced to make cordial

-• 2 cups lime juice (freshly squeezed, seeds removed)
+• Lime juice (freshly squeezed, seeds removed)

 Juicing the limes using an electric citric juicer